-SpirePoint generally requests accounts that are not managed by third-party Independent Managers and/or Sub-Advisor to be established with Goldman Sachs Custody Solutions ("GS"), member FINRA/SIPC.
+SpirePoint generally requests accounts that are not managed by third-party Independent Managers and/or Sub-Advisors to be established with Goldman Sachs Custody Solutions ("GS"), member FINRA/SIPC, or Charles Schwab Corporation, member FINRA/SIPC.
 The Firm engages custodians to clear transactions and custody assets.
-The custodians provide the Firm with services that assist us in managing and administering clients' accounts which include software and other technology that (i) provide access to client account data (such as trade confirmations and account statements); (ii) facilitate trade execution and allocate aggregated trade orders for multiple client accounts; (iii) provide research, pricing and other market data; (iv) facilitate payment of fees from its clients' accounts; and (v) assist with certain back-office functions, recordkeeping and client reporting.
+The custodians provide the Firm with services that assist us in managing and administering Clients' accounts which include software and other technology that (i) provide access to Client account data (such as trade confirmations and account statements); (ii) facilitate trade execution and allocate aggregated trade orders for multiple Client accounts; (iii) provide research, pricing and other market data; (iv) facilitate payment of fees from its Clients' accounts; and (v) assist with certain back-office functions, recordkeeping and Client reporting.